Let us

 manifold?
 Well, by the above we at least require that for all integers n

-the commutative variety \mathbf{rep}_n~B_3 is a commutative manifold.
+the commutative variety is a commutative manifold.

 But, there

-GL_n is a basechange matrix.
+solution, then so is any conjugated pair where is a basechange matrix.
 In categorical terms, we are only

 interested in isomorphism classes of solutions.
 Again, if we fix the

 and we like to classify the orbits of simple solutions.
-If \mathbf{rep}_n~B_3 is a manifold then the theory of Luna slices
+If is a manifold then the theory of Luna slices

 provides a method, both to linearize the problem as well as to reduce